clavisound/SlimLoRa/README.md

 - [x] Channel Mask
 - [x] RxTimingSetup
 - [x] DevStatusAns.
 Battery status is working, I think margin is fine.

+# BUGS

+- [ ] SF7BW250 is working with TTN but SlimLoRa does not receives the downlink.
+This DR6 is currently not supported by Helium [chirpstack-4.7].

 # Untested